 Elk Lick, OH – (1802 – 1972 farming town destroyed during the Harsha (East Fork) Lake Project)

 Classification: ghost town

-Elk Lick was settled in 1802 by Rev. John Collins (1769 – 1845) & his wife Sarah (Blackman) Collins (1776 – 1863), named after the abundance of natural salt licks in the area.
-John built a log cabin church in 1805 which was know as Collin’s Chapel.
-A new one was built on the same spot in 1818 & was called the Bethel Methodist Church.
-It was re-built in 1867 & still stands today.
-John & Sarah’s son Richard was a lawyer & had a 37 room mansion built at Elk Lick which was destroyed in 1972 when construction of the William Harsha (East Fork) Lake began.
+Elk Lick was founded in 1802 by Reverend John Collins (1769 – 1845) & Sarah (Blackman) Collins (1776 – 1863) & named after the abundance of natural salt licks in the area.
+John built a log cabin church in 1805 called Collin’s Chapel.
+A wood frame structure was built on the same spot in 1818 & named Bethel Methodist Church.
+It was rebuilt in 1867 & still stands today.
+John & Sarah’s son Richard (1796 – 1855) was a War Of 1812 veteran & wealthy lawyer.
+He had a 37 room mansion constructed at Elk Lick.
+It was demolished in 1972 when the William Harsha (East Fork) Lake project began development.
 Dr. Thomas Pinkham (1802 – 1884) also had a mansion built nearby.
 Along with John Collins, Dr. Pinkham attempted to get the county seat moved to Elk Lick as it was quickly becoming an affluent community.
 However, that never happened & Elk Lick was never incorporated.

 John & Sarah Collins were buried in the Old Bethel Methodist Cemetery close to the church.
-Elk Lick had it's own school but it burnt down in an arson fire in 1931 & the site was flooded by East Fork Lake along with a good portion of the rest of the town.
+Elk Lick had its own school, but it burned down in an arson fire in 1931 & the site was flooded by East Fork Lake along with a good portion of the rest of the town.
 There’s also the Bantam one room schoolhouse less than a mile away on Williamsburg – Bantam Rd though, which some of the residents of Elk Lick attended.

 Lucy Run, OH – (1806 – present farming town with no growth)